 Mold is formed as a direct result of the increased moisture in your residential or commercial building.
 It can be caused due to floods, pipe leakage, or a sewage backup.
 Contrary to what it may seem, mold is not a surface-level growth and keeps burrowing itself into walls, cabinets, dark areas, or anywhere where it gets favorable conditions.

 Since mold isn’t always obvious, there are situations when something that looks like mold is actually not mold.
 Then, how to identify that fungus type correctly and detect if your home is actually affected by it?
 The first sign you experience is that of a sore throat, itchy eyes, and headache.
 Make an appointment with your doctor and get the symptoms treated.
-Still, if it keeps happening quite often, then the situation calls for a further mold inspection by a professional mold removal company.
+Still, if it keeps happening quite often, then the situation calls for a further mold inspection by a.
 Generally, mold testing involves taking air or surface samples to confirm the presence of mold and to identify the type of infestation hence formed.
 Let us discuss these mold testing techniques in more detail-

 This is one of the most conventional practices used by mold experts.
 In this method, samples are taken from the air and are examined under a microscope.
 Now, the air samples can be taken and analyzed in a variety of ways.
 A spore trap is used to draw in a specific air volume from a particular place or room in your home for a specified time duration.
 Actually, mold spores comprise a subset of air particles captured inside the spore trap and few other particulates and can then be sent for identification.
 Air sampling tells you whether there is a mold problem or not, even if no mold growth is found in the building.
 However, the amount of mold spores keeps changing drastically with time, giving varied results during different times.